sigma67/spotify_to_ytmusic/README.rst

    spotify_to_ytmusic liked

 This command will open browser where you should give access to your account (if you haven't done that before).
-After authorization you will be redirected to localhost, copy link you were redirected to (looks like localhost/?code=...) and paste to command line.
+After authorization you will be redirected to 127.0.0.1, copy link you were redirected to (looks like 127.0.0.1/?code=...) and paste to command line.

 Command line options
 ---------------------